BlankerL/DApp-CoinFlipping/docs/Design Document.md

 ##### Round 1

-A user initialize a game on the platform, set the bet value.
+A user initialize a game on the platform, set the bet value and the maximum players supported in this game.
 Other users will see the game on the platform, if other users think the bet value is proper, they can click `Join Game` button to join the game.

 Once the user participates in the game, the bet value will be deducted and transferred to the banker's game deposit to make sure the player have enough balance and will not withdraw the money before the game ends.